 They are a network of rod-shaped proteins called actin that forms a part of the cell cytoskeleton.
 Microfilaments are the thinnest of all the cytoskeletal filaments, having a diameter of about 6-7 nm.

 - Helping in the contraction of muscles

-- Aiding in cell movement
+- Causing cell movement

 - Allowing transport of nutrients, waste products, and cell organelles from one part of the cell to another (cytoplasmic streaming)

 They are hollow tubes composed of the protein tubulin.
 They are the largest of all cytoskeletal filaments, measuring about 24 nm in thickness.